-Right-clicking anywhere in the graph (see Table 4.2 below) men brings up a pop-up menu, shown in Fig. 4.2a.
+Right-clicking anywhere in the graph brings up a pop-up menu.
+The options in the menu are described in Table 4.2.
 This pop-up menu provides quick access to the menu choices available from the main menu under Options > Graph.
 One of the options is to view the complement of the Decision Performance Goal Diagram, which is referred to as the "Operating Characteristic" Curve.
 We select this option and the OC curve is shown in Figure 4.3.
 Note that the Y-axis is now labeled, "Probability of making the correct decision".